juliandehne/whowhatwhy/README.md

 # whowhatwhy
 Open Source Project to bundle political opinions in a concise and validated fashion.
 Uses natural language processing to sort out inflammatory or overly positive comments.
+The branch delab is the temporary repository for the delab project of Uni Göttingen.

 # for programmers